 - Fever > 100.4

 - Conjunctivitis (Pink Eye)

-- Diarrhea - lasting more than 12 hours
+- Diarrhea or Vomiting - lasting more than 12 hours

 - Group A Strep-culture confirmed or physician diagnosed